25 Ecommerce Statistics to Know in 2023

-3. US ecommerce sales are expected to cross a massive threshold in 2022: $1 trillion
+3. US ecommerce sales crossed a massive threshold in 2022: $1 trillion

-In 2022, US ecommerce sales are set to surpass $1 trillion in sales for the first time.
-Before the pandemic, Insider Intelligence, the source responsible for this figure, did not forecast ecommerce reaching the trillion-dollar milestone until 2024.
+In 2022, US ecommerce sales surpassed $1 trillion in sales for the first time.
+As reported by Forbes, analytics firm Comscore pegged total sales at $1.09 trillion.
+Before the pandemic, Insider Intelligence (the source responsible for this figure) did not forecast ecommerce reaching the trillion-dollar milestone until 2024.

-Ecommerce growth estimates for 2022 range from 8% to 30% across a variety of retail sectors.
-Auto and parts took the lead with a 30% increase, followed by food and beverage at 21%, and apparel and accessories at just over 15%.
+Ecommerce growth estimates for 2023 range from 9% to 23% across a variety of retail sectors.
+Auto and parts took the lead with an anticipated 22.7% increase, followed by jewelry at 21.3% and food and beverage at 19.6%.

 5. There are currently 9.1 million online retailers in the world, 2.5 million of them in the US

 The ecommerce industry is growing rapidly and new stores are popping up every day.
-According to etailinsights, as of 2022, there are over 9.1 million online retailers globally and 2.5 million in the US alone.
+According to Etailinsights, as of 2022, there are over 9.1 million online retailers globally, with 2.5 million in the US alone.